dexter7k-maloneykf/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, identify the most important tasks and focus on them first.
 Then, break down larger projects into smaller, manageable tasks.
 By doing this, you can better track your progress and make adjustments as needed.

 Remember to take breaks throughout the day to avoid burnout and maintain your focus.
 Use tools like task managers, calendars, or lists to keep track of your tasks to ensure nothing is overlooked.
 Additionally, learn to say "no" to tasks that are not aligned with your goals or don't fit into your schedule.
 Be open to feedback and suggestions from others, as this can help improve your workflow and efficiency.
 Finally, always be learning and growing in the field of programming, whether through reading articles, attending workshops, или participating in online courses.

+# 2024-03-02
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
+Focus on writing clear, maintainable code first and optimize only when necessary, based on data and profiling.
+Remember that simplicity, readability, and collaboration are often key to creating robust and efficient software systems."

+This quote by computer scientist Donald Knuth reminds us that trying to optimize code too early in the development process can lead to unnecessary complexity and potential bugs.
+It's more important to ensure your code is correct, readable, and easily modifiable before focusing on performance optimizations that should be driven by empirical evidence, not assumptions.